 All faculty and instructors who teach or develop online courses must have up-to-date certification through the online educator development program.
 This certification must be completed before any requests to develop or teach online courses will be approved.
 The certification process requires the completion of 7 core courses and 3 elective workshops, as well as any necessary future recertification courses.
 For more information, please go to https://itas.ua.edu/teaching-online/faculty-training-resources/online-educator-program/.

 Any online course that a faculty member would like to develop or revise must be vetted through a proposal process, as described below.

 - Course proposals must be provided by a department chair.
 No proposals from individual faculty will be considered by CCS.

-- Proposal should be submitted to Ruth Pionke, Director of Continuing Education, and Sunny Chambless, CCS Program Manager.
+- Proposal should be submitted to the director of continuing education and Stephanie Lowe, CCS Program Manager.